Frequently asked questions

 Q Question.
 How should newly enrolled students with disability be recorded?

-Evidence of adjustment(s) from the student's previous school can be included, provided it is from the 12 months prior to the NCCD reference date.
+Evidence of adjustment(s) from the student's previous school can be included, provided it is from the 12 months prior to Census Day.
 This would include evidence from the previous school of long-term adjustments together with evidence that similar adjustments are required, or being implemented, in the new school.

 Contact with the student’s previous school may assist to gather the evidence required.
 Communication with parents/guardians/carers may also provide sources of contact (eg health professionals) that can assist to build the evidence to support the inclusion of the student.